 I’ve been working on a simple project here for a while.
 One of the 2 reasons I’ve been quiet.

 Here’s the company name, after a sensible 30 seconds of sober thought in an office in downtown Maun.
-Not a booze/weed/can’t-remember-what-else induced catastrophe at 3 in the morning like the big ARC was years ago
+Not a booze/weed/can’t-remember-what-else induced catastrophic name choice at 3 in the morning like the big ARC was years ago

 I kindof like it.
 It’s deceptively innocent.